utsecnet/PAW/01 - Active Directory/README.md

             └── Tier 2       - - - - Will hold Tier 1 user accounts (for server admins)
 ```
 ## Active Directory Permissions
+The shadowgroup.ps1 script will be run by a standard user account which must be given the explicit permissions listed below.
 Modify AD Advanced Security Permissions of the following OUs (should probably be scripted in the future...)

 ***COMPANY.COM\Company\Computers***
 * ACL 1